brthor/gofer.net.github.io/jobs.md

 Scheduled jobs are jobs that will only be run once, but not until at least a certain `DateTime`.

  - The `TaskScheduler` runs as a part of the worker, so at least one running worker is required for Scheduled Jobs execution times to be monitored.
- - In a backed up system, a scheduled job may be run after the specified DateTime, but never before it.
+ - If the task queue is filling faster than workers are running jobs, a scheduled job may be run after the specified DateTime, but never before it.
  - Incorrect system time set on the worker may cause unexpected run times.
  - Scheduling a job in the past will cause it to be run immediately (with a slight delay).